Last universal common ancestor

-While there is no specific fossil evidence of the LUCA, the detailed biochemical similarity of all current life confirms its existence.
+While no fossil evidence of the LUCA exists, the detailed biochemical similarity of all current life (divided into the three domains) makes its existence widely accepted by biochemists.
 Its characteristics can be inferred from shared features of modern genomes.
-These genes describe a complex life form with many co-adapted features, including transcription and translation mechanisms to convert information from DNA to RNA to proteins.
-The LUCA probably lived in the high-temperature water of deep sea vents near ocean-floor magma flows around 4 billion years ago.
+These genes describe a complex life form with many co-adapted features, including transcription and translation mechanisms to convert information from DNA to mRNA to proteins.